 - Pour remaining white wine into the pan, scraping any browned bits off the bottom of the pan.

 - Add brussels sprouts back into the pan.
-Pour in chicken broth and lemon juice, stir to combine, and bring to a boil.
+Pour in vegetable broth and lemon juice, stir to combine, and bring to a boil.
 Lower heat, slowly pour in milk and stir to combine.
 Bring to a simmer and cook 2-3 minutes, until somewhat thickened.
 Remove from heat.

 - Stir in lemon juice and add salt and pepper to taste.
 Sprinkle with toasted almonds and garnish with parsley.
 Serve immediately.